Scrying is the practice of looking into a suitable medium – such as a mirror, a crystal ball or a water-filled bowl – to detect messages or visions.

 Scrying and the Latter Day Saints

-Josepth Smith, founder of the Latter Day Saint movement, claimed to have obtained religious information from the reflections of seer stones.
-Smith had at lest three seer stones, of which his favorite one was a brown stone that he had come upon while excavating a well for a neighboor.
+Josepth Smith, the founder of the Latter Day Saint movement, claimed to have obtained religious information from the reflections of seer stones.
+Smith had at least three seer stones, of which his favourite one was a brownstone that he had come upon while excavating a well for a neighbour.

 At first, before he founded a religious movement, Smith used his seer stones to try and find treasures.
 He would place a stone in his hat and then put his face into the hat, creating a darkish space where he would engage in scrying by staring at the reflections of the stone.